Fast X: Casting

-In June 2021, Diesel revealed that Cardi B would reprise her role as Leysa in the tenth film, after the character debuted in F9 (2021).
-Later that month, Diesel announced the film would be split in a two-part culmination to the franchise, with principal photography slated to begin in January 2022 and take place back-to-back.
-In December 2021, Dwayne Johnson ruled out returning for Fast X, and labelled an Instagram post by Diesel asking for his return as "manipulation", with publications indicating he was referring to his reported feud with Diesel stemming from Diesel's role as an executive producer on The Fate of the Furious (2017).
-Writing for Screen Rant, Cooper Hood said the film's connection to Fast Five and Johnson's absence presented storyline difficulties, saying, "The flashbacks [in Fast X] to a time in the franchise when [Johnson] was a major part of the story could get awkward quickly", and speculated the film may be forced to cut around Johnson's character or include recycled or unused footage in his place.
+In June 2021, Diesel announced the film would be split in a two-part culmination to the franchise, with principal photography slated to begin in January 2022 and take place back-to-back.
+In December 2021, Dwayne Johnson ruled out returning as Luke Hobbs for Fast X, and labeled an Instagram post by Diesel asking for his return as "manipulation", with publications indicating he was referring to a feud with Diesel stemming from Diesel's role as a producer on The Fate of the Furious (2017).
+He ultimately reprised his role in a mid-credits scene cameo appearance.